maldoinc/wireup/docs/pages/integrations/fastapi.md

 wireup.integration.fastapi.setup(container, app)
 ```

 ### Inject in HTTP and WebSocket routes

-To inject simply add to the route's signature the type to inject.
-Due to FastAPI design it MUST be annotated with
+To inject dependencies, add the type to the route's signature and annotate it with `Inject()`.
-`Inject()` as shown.

 === "HTTP"